 Free up space on your iPhone or iPad with these iCloud Photo Library tricks.

-How to enable Optimized Storage for iCloud Photo Library and free up storage space
+How to enable iCloud Photo Library and free up storage space

 - Launch the Settings app.